What is mortise lock, and where are they used?

 A knob is generally a round shape which is used to grab with your hand and open a door.
 Knobs are made of brass, zinc die cast or other products.

-The latch is the mechanism that slides into the enge of the door and retracts or protrudes wiht the turn of the door knob.
+The latch is the mechanism that slides into the enge of the door and retracts or protrudes with the turn of the door knob.
 The latch keeps the door closed and when the knob is turned allows the door to open.

 Lever, Lever Handle